harrietty/harrietryder.co.uk/src/blog/storybook-with-typscript-customize-cra.md

 The <a href="https://storybook.js.org/docs/basics/introduction/" target="_blank">Storybook docs</a> have great guides for most setups.
 If you used <a href="https://reactjs.org/docs/create-a-new-react-app.html#create-react-app" target="_blank">Create React App</a> for creating your initial React project, you can even get the `@storybook/preset-create-react-app` package to install and configure Storybook for you, and it does a perfect job.

-However, our setup was a little different - we used Create React App, but unfortunately with <a href="https://github.com/arackaf/customize-cra" target="_blank">Customize CRA</a> to customize the default webpack configuration, and also with TypeScript (💖).
+However, our setup was a little different - the original project was created with Create React App, but we've added <a href="https://github.com/arackaf/customize-cra" target="_blank">Customize CRA</a> to customize the default webpack configuration, and we also use TypeScript (💖).

 So setting up Storybook was a little more complicated.